-The Council is considering approval of \$3,437,500 in planning funds as FPL Category 1 for the Florida Gulf Coast Tributaries Hydrologic Restoration Program (THRP).
-In addition, the Council is considering the implementation component for potential future funding as an FPL Category 2 activity, and proposes to reserve \$10,312,500 for this component, pending further review and a Council vote.
-The program is proposed to be implemented over 10 years in Florida watersheds that drain to the Gulf of Mexico (Figure 19).
-Florida, through the Florida Department of Environmental Protection (FDEP), is the sponsor of this proposed program.
+The Council has approved \$3,437,500 in planning funds as FPL Category 1 for the Florida Gulf Coast Tributaries Hydrologic Restoration Program (THRP).
+In addition, the Council has included the implementation component for potential future funding as an FPL Category 2 activity, and will reserve \$10,312,500 for this component, pending further review and a Council vote.
+The program will be implemented over 10 years in Florida watersheds that drain to the Gulf of Mexico (Figure 19).
+Florida, through the Florida Department of Environmental Protection (FDEP), is the sponsor of this program.

-This program would restore water quality and quantity throughout the Florida Gulf Coast by underwriting a comprehensive suite of linked, high-priority hydrologic improvement projects.
-The THRP would focus on addressing the stressors described and identified in Minimum Flow Levels (MFLs), Total Maximum Daily Loads (TMDLs), Basin Management Action Plans (BMAPs), Surface Water Improvement and Management plans (SWIM), and other approved restoration plans to achieve the Council's goal of restoring water quality and quantity and Florida's desired outcome of restoring hydrologic and salinity conditions of Gulf Coast wetlands and estuaries.
+This program will restore water quality and quantity throughout the Florida Gulf Coast by underwriting a comprehensive suite of linked, high-priority hydrologic improvement projects.
+The THRP will focus on addressing the stressors described and identified in Minimum Flow Levels (MFLs), Total Maximum Daily Loads (TMDLs), Basin Management Action Plans (BMAPs), Surface Water Improvement and Management plans (SWIM), and other approved restoration plans to achieve the Council's goal of restoring water quality and quantity and Florida's desired outcome of restoring hydrologic and salinity conditions of Gulf Coast wetlands and estuaries.

 The primary Comprehensive Plan goal of this program is to restore water quality and quantity (Figure 22).
-The THRP would emphasize the use of priority techniques to reestablish flows through hydrologic impediments and focus on allowing natural sheet flows across wetland areas (NRCS 2008).
+The THRP will emphasize the use of priority techniques to reestablish flows through hydrologic impediments and focus on allowing natural sheet flows across wetland areas (NRCS 2008).
 Efforts to restore hydrology and natural salinity regimes may include: (1) plugging canals; (2) restoring the natural dimensions of tidal passes and inlets; (3) installing or enlarging culverts, gates, low water crossings and other structures to reestablish natural flows; and (4) strategic use of impoundments to capture and store flood waters to be released during droughts, etc.

-Coastal habitats would benefit from THRP projects due to the restoration of natural hydrologic and salinity regimes.
+Coastal habitats will benefit from THRP projects due to the restoration of natural hydrologic and salinity regimes.
 The THRP is also expected to: (1) improve water quality; (2) increase benthic communities, oysters, seagrass, and fish populations; and (3) reduce populations of invasive species.
-THRP funding would be intentionally directed to projects that provide cumulative benefits to the Florida Gulf Coast and link environmental benefits between selected and other restoration projects in a watershed or region.
-Linking restoration projects would contribute to large-scale hydrologic improvements.
+THRP funding will be intentionally directed to projects that provide cumulative benefits to the Florida Gulf Coast and link environmental benefits between selected and other restoration projects in a watershed or region.
+Linking restoration projects will contribute to large-scale hydrologic improvements.

 Figure 22.
-This figure shows the Comprehensive Plan goal of this activity (top row), how the 2019 Planning Framework approaches and techniques employed by this activity (second column) would address stressors (first column) to support Comprehensive Plan objectives (third column), and the corresponding metrics that may be used to track program or implemented project success (fourth column).
-Should the proposed program be approved for funding, metrics may be added, removed, or replaced, as appropriate, as specific projects under the program are identified.
+This figure shows the Comprehensive Plan goal of this activity (top row), how the 2019 Planning Framework approaches and techniques employed by this activity (second column) will address stressors (first column) to support Comprehensive Plan objectives (third column), and the corresponding metrics that may be used to track program or implemented project success (fourth column).
+As this program is implemented, metrics may be added, removed, or replaced, as appropriate, as specific projects under the program are identified.
 See Figure 3 for more information on interpreting the above figure.

-The FDEP would use a screening process based on approved selection criteria to fund projects under the THRP.
-Priority would be given to large-scale hydrologic restoration projects that have been previously identified in adopted MFL recovery or prevention strategies, SWIM plans, and the Florida State Expenditure Plan.
+The FDEP will use a screening process based on approved selection criteria to fund projects under the THRP.
+Priority will be given to large-scale hydrologic restoration projects that have been previously identified in adopted MFL recovery or prevention strategies, SWIM plans, and the Florida State Expenditure Plan.